MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-charts.md

 <a name="LineChart"></a>
 ## Line Chart
  The following is a line chart that shows the number of leads generated in the last five months.
-This is one of the default charts available in model-driven apps for the `Lead` table.
+This is one of the default charts available in model-driven apps for the `Lead` entity.

 ![Sample line chart: Lead Generation Rate](media/lead-generation-rate-chart.png "Sample line chart: Lead Generation Rate") -->